Practical musicianship,

-Practical musicianship, taught like a working craft.
+taught like a working craft.

 This isn't "learn a song and hope it sticks."
 It's skill you can reuse: better time feel, clearer harmony, stronger parts, and more intentional writing.
 Built for working musicians, serious songwriters, and high-performing professionals who want measurable progress.

 We name the bottleneck.
-Not “practice more.”
-The exact thing that’s keeping the part, song, or section from landing.
+Not "practice more."
+The exact thing keeping the part, song, or section from landing.

 You learn how to choose: what to play, what to leave out, how to lift a chorus, how to simplify without getting boring.